top of page

 Those baselines are useful, but they are not procurement-grade.
 They do not, by themselves, resolve who is authorised to act, who is compellable to correct and explain outcomes, what evidence must exist, and how remedy reaches all affected relying parties.
 The recurring failure pattern is a category error: plumbing is funded and delivered as if it were authority, so delivery accelerates early and becomes expensive later when accountability, mandate-based access, evidence-grade decision records, and remedy must be retrofitted under live reliance.

-DPI vs DPG vs DPF vs DPS: a procurement-grade taxonomy
+Digital Public Infrastructure vs DPG vs DPF vs DPS: a procurement-grade taxonomy

 Digital Public Infrastructure is a governed capability foundation.
 Its unit of value is cross-domain reuse under stable governance conditions, not a feature list and not a vendor platform.